merneo/arch-linux/modules/06-disk-partitioning.md

 ### Create Linux Root Partition

+This partition will house your root filesystem.
+For information on various [Linux filesystems](https://wiki.archlinux.org/title/File_systems), refer to the ArchWiki.

 1. Navigate to remaining **Free space** row
 2. Press Enter on **[ New ]** menu option
 3. **Partition size**: Type `90%` (or leave remaining space for Arch Linux) and press Enter
 4. Partition type will default to **Linux filesystem** (correct, do not change)

 ### Create Swap Partition (Optional)

+A [swap partition](https://wiki.archlinux.org/title/Swap) provides virtual memory when physical RAM is exhausted and can be used for hibernation.

 1. Navigate to remaining **Free space** row
 2. Press Enter on **[ New ]** menu option